mongodb/docs-compass/source/includes/starting-compass-paste-string.rst

    .. step:: (Optional).
 Name your connection.

       Use the name field to enter a name for your connection.
-If you do not specify a name, Compass uses the cluster's hostname as the the connection name.
+If you do not specify a name, Compass uses the cluster's hostname as the connection name.

    .. step:: (Optional).
 Choose a color for your connection.

       Use the color drop-down menu to select a label color for your connection.
-When you activate a connection, the label color is the background color of tabs that reference your connection.
+When you connect to a connection, the label color is the background color of tabs that reference your connection.

    .. step:: Connect to your cluster.

-      Click :guilabel:`Connect` or :guilabel:`Save & Connect` to navigate to the
+      Click :guilabel:`Save` or :guilabel:`Save & Connect` to navigate to the
       |compass-short| :doc:`Home Page </instance>`.

       The :guilabel:`Save & Connect` button prompts you to save your connection